 Our children begin their reading journey on our sets of phonically decodable books - these books are grouped according to phonic phases, assuring the children can access the texts and develop their decoding skills.
 Building on this, children develop their reading fluency and move to the Accelerated Reader program, allowing them to independently check their comprehension and select books according to quiz scores.
 Alongside this, every classroom has an area promoting reading and provides a selection of reading books which the children can choose from.
 We also have Early Years, KS1 and KS2 libraries, centrally located in each phase so that all classes can access the space.
 This is used for sharing stories and books as a group as well as exploring new texts independently and in pairs.

 Accelerated Reader is a computer program that helps teachers manage and monitor children’s independent reading practice.
-Your child picks a book at his/her own level and reads it at his/her own pace.
-When finished, your child takes a short quiz on the computer - passing the quiz shows that your child has understood what has been read.
+Children choose a book at their own level and reads it at their own pace.
+When finished, they take a short quiz on the computer - passing the quiz shows the children how much they have understood what has been read.